Version 3.12.0

 Low/no prep.
 The GM mostly improvises situations.
 Useful tools: GM moves*, incorporating player ideas*.
 Recommended reading: the Spouting Lore blog article "My recipe for starting adventures"

 Moderate prep.
 The GM prepares world elements but not a plot.
+The GM may choose to plan what certain NPCs will do if the PCs don't interfere.
 Recommended reading: the Alexandrian blog article "Don't Prep Plots"

 High prep.
 The GM prepares world elements and a plot.
 Useful tools: don't require rolls for plot-critical actions, and/or make the rolls for those actions determine between moderate success and great success*.